Banbury: History

-General history

-During excavations for the construction of an office building in Hennef Way in 2002, the remains of a British Iron Age settlement with circular buildings dating back to 200 BC were found.
-The site contained around 150 pieces of pottery and stone.
-Later there was a Roman villa at nearby Wykham Park.
+Archaeological evidence has been found for a British Iron Age settlement with circular buildings, dating back to 200 BC, in the Hennef Way area.
+Later there was a Roman villa at Wykham Park.

 The area was settled by the Saxons around the late 5th century.
-In about 556 Banbury was the scene of a battle between the local Anglo-Saxons of Cynric and Ceawlin, and the local Romano-British.
 It was a local centre for Anglo-Saxon settlement by the mid-6th century.
 Banbury developed in the Anglo-Saxon period under Danish influence, starting in the late 6th century.
 It was assessed at 50 hides in the Domesday survey and was then held by the Bishop of Lincoln.

 The Saxons built Banbury on the west bank of the River Cherwell.
 On the opposite bank they built Grimsbury, which was formerly part of Northamptonshire.
 Another district, Neithrop, is one of the oldest areas in Banbury, having first been recorded as a hamlet in the 13th century.
-Both Grimsbury and Neithrop were formally incorporated into the borough of Banbury in 1889.

 Banbury stands at the junction of two ancient roads: Salt Way (used as a bridle path to the west and south of the town), its primary use being transport of salt; and Banbury Lane, which began near Northampton and is closely followed by the modern 22 mi road.
 It continued through what is now Banbury's High Street and towards the Fosse Way at Stow-on-the-Wold.
 Banbury's medieval prosperity was based on wool.